Concord, California Therapists

 The charming city of Concord, California is the largest of its county.
 As per a 2019 estimate from the U.S. Census Bureau, roughly 130,000 people live in Concord.
 That number is steadily increasing each year because of how attractive the area is.
 On top of the gorgeous views the city’s dwellings and other buildings have to offer, Concord has plenty of amenities available for residents.
 Around just about every corner is a popular place to shop, catch some entertainment, and grab a bite to eat.
 Also, if you are the type of person who enjoys taking walks as opposed to driving, you are in luck.
 The downtown neighborhoods are fantastic as a good deal of interesting places to go are within walking distance.

-Studies suggest the primary motivating factor behind a family’s decision to move has to do with a job opportunity, which holds true for most American cities these days.
-That being said, not everyone in the market for a job is able to land one.
+Studies suggest the primary motivating factor behind a family’s decision to move has to do with a job opportunity, which holds for most American cities these days.
+That being said, not everyone in the market for a job can land one.
 Plenty of people go jobless every year, despite their willingness to participate in the workforce.
-Concord, California has an exceptionally high rate of unemployment, coming in at roughly 15 percent above the national average.
+Concord, California has an exceptionally high rate of unemployment, coming in at roughly 15% above the national average.
 Unemployment tends to breed poverty.
 Experts are saying that relatively unhealthy aspects of Concord’s economy are contributing to an overarching complex problem: the city is currently going through a “mental health crisis.”
-Let’s break down what the mental health situation in Concord looks like, how it got to be so poor, and what you can do to reach out to a therapist that can help if you are in need.
+Let’s break down what the mental health situation in Concord looks like, how it got to be so poor, and what you can do to reach out to a therapist who can help if you are in need.

 Mental health is becoming a bigger concern for American lawmakers swiftly as time goes on.
 High rates of mental illness are not being contained to just the city of Concord.
 All of the data suggests it is a nationwide problem.
-A recent report from Johns Hopkins estimates that 26 percent of Americans, or one in four, suffer from a diagnosable mental health condition.
-In regard to the state of California, specifically, the prevalence of mental illness is quite high.
-According to a study commissioned by Mental Health America, California is amongst the top 50 percent of states with regards to how widespread mental illness is.
-For context as well as future reference, the term mental illness refers to any psychiatric/behavioral disorder affecting one’s day to day life, ranging in severity.
+A recent report from Johns Hopkins estimates that 26% of Americans, or one in four, suffer from a diagnosable mental health condition.
+Regarding the state of California, specifically, the prevalence of mental illness is quite high.
+According to a study commissioned by Mental Health America, California is amongst the top 50% of states about how widespread mental illness is.
+For context as well as future reference, the term mental illness refers to any psychiatric/behavioral disorder affecting one’s day-to-day life, ranging in severity.
 These disorders can include anything from clinical depression and anxiety to schizophrenia and dementia.
 So, why is mental illness so common for residents of Concord, in particular?

 The Trouble of Finding a Suitable Therapist in Concord, California